Emm451/H2Invest-Connect/README.md

 # Project Title

-InvestAI Connect: AI Platform for Hydrogen Sector Investors.
+H2invest-Connect: AI Platform for Hydrogen Sector Investors.
 Building AI course project.

 ## Summary

-InvestAI Connect aims to facilitate connections between qualified investors and innovative projects in the hydrogen sector, driving the transition to clean energy.
+H2Invest-Connect aims to facilitate connections between qualified investors and innovative projects in the hydrogen sector, driving the transition to clean energy.

-- Aims to connect investors with innovative hydrogen projects.
-- Addresses the challenge of linking investors and hydrogen tech.

 #### Background
 - Focuses on the energy sector's need for efficient connections.
 - Highlights the hindrances in hydrogen tech development.